saimanojy/ATCTest/README.md

 • URL blocked page when displayed after clicking confirm order leads to error page when URL blocked condition is handled.
 This was handled in checkAssertEquals methods in Utils.java Class

+All the above 3 error screenshots can be referred from screenshots folder.